skeptycal/macdash/README.md

   -a, --agent           Enables agent mode.
 This launches a RPC server, using
                         zerorpc, on given bind host and port.
   --register-to host:port
-                        The psdash node running in web mode to register this agent to on start up. e.g 10.0.1.22:5000 --register-as name    The name to register as.
+                        The macdash node running in web mode to register this agent to on start up. e.g 10.0.1.22:5000 --register-as name    The name to register as.
 (This will default to the node's hostname)